rackerlabs/design-system/_component_design/table-variations.md

 ## Table variations/types

-Take content from the Table component page.
+Note to Chris and Bart: This section will include content taken from the Table page.

 {% endcolumn %}